mperrando/rails3-jquery-autocomplete/README.md

       end
     end

+#### :uniq => true

+By default, the search will display duplicate values of the display field.
+If you want to display only unique values,  set the _uniq_ parameter to true.

+    class ProductsController < Admin::BaseController
+      autocomplete :brand, :name, :uniq => true
+    end

 ### View

 On your view, all you have to do is include the attribute autocomplete on the text field